arielSchreiber/odBasualdo/README.md

 ## odBasualdo
-This is my first website, made by myselffor codoacodo course and
+This is my first website, made by myself for codoacodo course and
 I have a lot to improve but to start walking yo need to make a first step and It's mine

 I would like to give thanks to: